Raku/doc/CONTRIBUTING.md

 ### Build and view the documentation

+The **Makefile** has a lot of targets to help with building and testing the doc website and its presented documentation.
+Use this command to see them:

+    $ make help

 To actually build the documentation all you now need to do is run:

     $ make html